Edmond Perrier: Career

-In 1876 he attained the chair of Natural History (mollusks, worms and zoophytes) at the Muséum national d'histoire naturelle, and in 1879 became chairman of the Société zoologique de France.
+In 1876 he attained the chair of Natural History (mollusks, worms and zoophytes) at the National Museum of Natural History, and in 1879 became chairman of the Société zoologique de France.
 In the early 1880s he participated in a series of sea expeditions, during which, he performed investigations of marine life located within the benthic zone, subsequently gaining international recognition as a specialist of marine fauna.

-In 1892 he became a member of the Académie des sciences, and even though he wasn't a doctor of medicine, he became a member of the Académie nationale de médecine (1898).
+In 1892 he became a member of the Académie des sciences, and even though he was not a doctor of medicine, he became a member of the Académie nationale de médecine (1898).
 From 1900 to 1919 he was director of the museum of natural history, where during the same time period (1903), he succeeded Henri Filhol (1843–1902) as chair of comparative anatomy.

 Perrier was deeply interested in the evolutionary theories of Charles Darwin and Jean-Baptiste Lamarck.
-In 1909 he was speaker at the inauguration of Lamarck's monument at the Muséum national d'histoire naturelle.
+In 1909 he was speaker at the inauguration of Lamarck's monument at the National Museum of Natural History.
 He believed Lamarck to be the true founder in regards to the theory of evolution.